Dildar Ahmed

-Dildar Ahmad s/o Ghulam Qadir is a Pakistani heavyweight boxer.
+Dildar Ahmed is a Pakistani heavyweight boxer.
 He was born in a village of Faisalabad named Chak No. 571 G.B.
 He is now living in Rehman Town in Faisalabad.
 His height is 6 ft 8 inches.
 He has won 9 gold medals in international competitions.
 He has also won 2 gold medals in SAF games.
 His boxing career spanned from 1987 to 1993.

-He retired from Pak Army in 1997.
+He retired from Pakistan Army in 1997.
 In 2010 Ahmed received a financial grant from the Pakistan Sports Board.